sspfinc/arweave-wallet-kit-ng/README.md

   DISPATCH_ERROR = 5015,
 ```

+## Custom Styling

+If you don't want to use the default styling you can copy the styles.scss from /projects/arweave-wallet-kit-ng/styles.scss and bring it to your main applications assets directory and skip the step above telling your to import the style sheet.

 ## Change Log

+- `2023-08-21` - Updated connection-button component.
+- `2023-08-21` - Updated connection-modal component.
+- `2023-08-21` - Added Profile Modal and Profile Button.
+- `2023-08-21` - Refactored ArweaveWebWallet.ts and Added specify disconnect functionality.
+- `2023-08-21` - Add balance function to retrieve balance using arweavejs.
+- `2023-08-21` - Removed component relative scss files.
+- `2023-08-21` - Refactored styles into /styles directory that build into styles.scss.
 - `2023-08-17` - Created github workflow to publish package to npm.
 - `2023-08-17` - Modified directory structure for new components.
 - `2023-08-17` - Add Empty Templates for each of the components ( Connect-Button | Connection-Modal | Profile-Modal ).